 - Underserved Needs: What are their needs?

-- Value Proposition: How the customer benefits and how the product is better
+- Value Proposition: How the customer benefits and how our product is better.

 Fall in love with the problem not the solution, and the rest will follow - Uri Levine